pmd84/Development/Toolboxes/FFRMS_Tools_read_me_240118.txt

 2. Checks the source data locations and ensures valid files.
 3. Sets the spatial reference of the county geodatabase to the appropriate UTM zone (if no UTM zone provided, uses NRCS API to get UTM # based on the FIPS code)
 4. Copies template geodatabase to output location and projects all spatial feature classes to the appropriate UTM zone.
+	b.
+Template files start in UTM zone 19.
+	a.
+For cases where target UTM zones are 4 or lower, spatial files are reprojected twice, as UTM zones can only be projected 15 zones (90 degrees) at a time.
 5. Populates S_FFRMS_Proj_Ar with county boundary and populates all fields.
 	a.
 EFF_DATE is “FEMA” date from counties shapefile.
 	b.
-PROD_DATE is the date that the tool is run.
+PROD_DATE is set to be equal to the date the tool is run, or the FEMA_DATE in the FFRMS Counties Shapefile, whichever comes first.
 6. Populates S_Eff_0_2pct_Ar with appropriate NFHL data.
 	a.
 Uses the query: "SFHA_TF = 'T' OR ZONE_SUBTY = '0.2 PCT ANNUAL CHANCE FLOOD HAZARD"
 7. Configures A_AOI_Ar attribute table to follow same contingent attribute rules as in template gdb